tdseher/addtag-project/README.md

 ### Scoring algorithms ###
 Scoring algorithms have been broken down into two general types.

- * Scores that compare a potential spacer to a model (Azimuth, Chari, Doench-2014, GC, Housden, Moreno-Mateos, Wang)
+ * Scores that compare a potential spacer to a model trained on empirical data (Azimuth, Chari, Doench-2014, GC, Housden, Moreno-Mateos, Wang)
- * Scores that compare a potential spacer to a target (CFD, Distance, Hsu-Zhang, Linear)
+ * Scores that compare a potential spacer to a target using a model (CFD, Distance, Hsu-Zhang, Linear)

 Adding a new scoring algorithm is as simple as subclassing the above type, and adding it to a `*.py` file in the `source/algorithms/` subdirectory.
 AddTag will automatically calculate the score on every generated spacer.